morristai/morristai.github.io/content/posts/the-significant-impact-of-async-in-rust-traits/index.md

 ## Wrapping Up

 I'm convinced that integrating `async` within traits will significantly expedite handling futures, simplifying the Rust learning curve and making `async`/`await` paradigms more accessible to Rustaceans.
 Nevertheless, not every challenge related to `async`/`await` in Rust has been solved.
 There are still some [limitations](https://blog.rust-lang.org/2023/12/21/async-fn-rpit-in-traits.html#where-the-gaps-lie) to consider.
-However, I beleive that the Rust team 🦀 will continue to refine the `async`/`await` experience moving forward. ✌️
+However, I beleive the Rust team 🦀 will continue to refine the `async`/`await` experience moving forward. ✌️